liudarren3/dia_html_tutorials/README.md

 Okay you have an idea of how to manipulate images and text.
 Similar things can be done if you choose the 'images' or 'Text' buttons when you add sections.
 While the pre-built elements are quite nice, you might want to make some custom fonts

 # Typing with not the standard font
+## This might be a bit difficult, so don't worry if this takes a while
 So you want to have several different types of text in our website, with things like 'Be Brave', 'Hello Darling', and 'Glow'.
 All of these phrases are in different fonts!
 However...

 Square has some pretty big limitations on the types of fonts it will allow you to use (by which, you can only use one).
 The default font is very professional, but honestly kinda of boring in my opinion so here I'll teach you how to integrate your own fonts.
 Hopefully this is where the html tutorials will come in handy...